bluekeyes/go-gitdiff/README.md

    context of each fragment must exactly match the source file; `git apply` implements a search algorithm that tries different lines and amounts of context, with further options to normalize or ignore whitespace changes.

+7. When parsing mail-formatted patch headers, leading and trailing whitespace is always removed from `Subject` lines.
+There is no exact equivalent to `git mailinfo -k`.